Chlamydia felis: Adoption

 Up to 95% of cats with this infection come from shelters that have poor hygiene practices.
 The presence of other animals, like in an animal shelter, increases prevalence.
 This could have an impact on the adoption rates of animals in infected shelters.
 People generally prefer cats that appear happy, healthy, and playful.
 However, some cats are adopted out of pity.

-Economic Impact
+Economic impact

 C. felis has been isolated from up to 30% of cats with conjunctivitis or upper respiratory tract disease.
 Doxycyline is an antibiotic that is commonly used to treat these infections at a dosage of 10 mg/kg of body weight daily for four weeks.
-One 100 mg capsule can cost anywhere from $0.61 to $13.26 USD.
+One 100 mg capsule can cost anywhere from $0.61 to US$13.26.
 This cost of treatment can be financially limiting considering that all cats within a facility, shelter, or home must be treated regardless of whether they are infected to ensure the disease is effectively eradicated.